ServiceStack/servicestack.net/MyApp/_posts/2026-08-26_api-schema.md

 ## More than a type definition

 The schema is based on JSON Schema Draft-07, but it describes more than the structural shape of a DTO.
-It contains enough information to construct and invoke the API without loading ServiceStack's full application metadata document.
+It carries the API's route and HTTP method, its titles and descriptions, required fields, validation constraints, allowable values, authorization requirements and UI hints for controls, help text, lookups, uploads and formatting — enough to construct and invoke the API without loading ServiceStack's full application metadata document.

-A schema includes:

-- `$schema` identifying the JSON Schema dialect.
-- `$id` containing the stable predefined API route, such as `/api/CreateCoffeeShopOrder`.
-- `request` identifying the Request DTO.
-- `method` containing the HTTP method to use.
-- `title` and `description` derived from API metadata.
-- `type`, `properties`, nested object and collection schemas.
-- `required` fields.
-- Numeric, string and collection validation constraints.
-- Enum and allowable values.
-- Authentication and authorization requirements.
-- UI metadata for controls, help, placeholders, layouts, lookups, uploads and formatting.

 For example, a generated schema can look like: